panamaprophet/garduino/README.md

 The code in `board` directory written for ESP8266 but it can be easily adopted for any other (such as ATMega328).
 I'm not as proficient in programming of microcontrollers as you may expect but i'm trying my best :)

+By default controller will run in `SETUP` mode while no wi-fi credentials and controller Id are provided.
+To configure these parameters simply connect to `CONFIGURATION_MODE` network and follow the 192.168.4.20 in your browser.
+Note that connection mode SSID and configuration server IP could be changed to different values through the `config.h`.